 Looking for more villains like these?
-Check out The Legion of Regrettable Supervillains by Jon Morris!
+Check out The Legion of Regrettable Supervillains or The League of Regrettable Sidekicks by Jon Morris!

 The best villains are the ones that are truly scary.
 The bad guys who make us quake in our boots, who leave us terrified and truly convinced that becoming their enemy would be the worst possible scenario.
 Take Amy in Gone Girl, a woman who isn’t at all physically threatening, but whose meticulous scheming and total lack of a conscience make her utterly terrifying.
 Or consider Thanos, the recent big bad of the Marvel Cinematic Universe.
 There’s a villain who may be bright purple, but who is physically intimidating and emotionally unperturbed by wiping out half the living things in the universe in a single snap.

 These are the villains that are true nightmare fodder, that all other villains aspire to emulate.
 Of course, there are also the truly sympathetic villains — the cool kids, the guys who may want to raise hell, but are so charming that we’d probably just let them do it.
 And then…there are these guys.
 The ones who may dream of being true villains, but who barely make it out of laughing stock level who couldn’t make a chihuahua tremble if they tried.

 Vizzini, The Princess Bride

 If you want a princess kidnapped and murdered, perhaps there are better choices than this bullying Sicilian from William Goldman’s The Princess Bride.
 In both book and film, Vizzini is a pompous, arrogant fool — one who constantly underestimates his opponent.
 He’s always referencing his intelligence, but we can’t see any evidence of it anywhere.
 And it’s no wonder that he dies in a duel of wits (although he’d say that such a thing would be inconceivable!).

 Vector, Despicable Me